John Ashcroft: Personal life

 Ashcroft is a member of the Assemblies of God church.
 He is married to Janet E. Ashcroft and has three children with her.
-His son, Jay, is the Missouri Secretary of State.
+His son, Jay, served as the Missouri Secretary of State from 2017 to 2025. and unsuccessfully ran for Governor himself in 2024.

-Ashcroft had long enjoyed inspirational music and singing.
-In the 1970s, he recorded a gospel record entitled Truth: Volume One, Edition One, with the Missouri legislator Max Bacon, a Democrat.
+Ashcroft has long enjoyed inspirational music and singing.
+In the 1970s, he recorded a gospel record entitled Truth: Volume One, Edition One, with Democratic Missouri legislator Max Bacon.

 With fellow U.S. senators Trent Lott, Larry Craig, and Jim Jeffords, Ashcroft formed a barbershop quartet called The Singing Senators.
 The men performed at social events with other senators.
 Ashcroft performed the Star Spangled Banner before the National Hockey League all-star game in St. Louis in 1988.

 Ashcroft composed a paean titled "Let the Eagle Soar," which he sang at the Gordon-Conwell Theological Seminary in February 2002.
 Ashcroft has written and sung a number of other songs.
 He has collected these on compilation tapes, including In the Spirit of Life and Liberty and Gospel (Music) According to John.
 In 1998, he wrote a book with author Gary Thomas titled Lessons from a Father to His Son.

-Ashcroft was given an honorary doctorate before giving the commencement at Toccoa Falls College in 2018.
+Ashcroft was given an honorary doctorate before delivering the commencement address at Toccoa Falls College in 2018.